 Today we're in the introductory lesson for the Pause and rewind theme, where students from Holyhead primary - a special measures school the trust has recently taken over - are quizzed on what they already know (very little, it turns out!) about the history of music.
-Recorded clips are interspersed with real instruments, as the

-[L-R] Sir Mark Grundy, Kirsty Tonks and research school lead Jen Devaney music teacher takes the class on a journey through classical, jazz, rock'n'roll, electronic and modern - fitting each into the timeline and drawing links between the evolution of instruments and the sounds of each genre.
+Recorded clips are interspersed with real instruments, as the music teacher takes the class on a journey through classical, jazz, rock'n'roll, electronic and modern - fitting each into the timeline and drawing links between the evolution of instruments and the sounds of each genre.